rojikaru/ponzu/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for OtakuRank, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for Ponzu, including completely new features and minor improvements to existing functionality.

 - Use a clear and descriptive title for the issue to identify the suggestion.
 - Provide a step-by-step description of the suggested enhancement in as many details as possible.
-- Provide specific examples to demonstrate the steps or point out the part of OtakuRank where the suggestion is related to.
+- Provide specific examples to demonstrate the steps or point out the part of Ponzu where the suggestion is related to.

 ### Your First Code Contribution

-Unsure where to begin contributing to OtakuRank?
+Unsure where to begin contributing to Ponzu?
 You can start by looking through these `beginner` and `help-wanted` issues:

 - Beginner issues - issues which should only require a few lines of code, and a test or two.
 - Help wanted issues - issues which should be a bit more involved than `beginner` issues.